 (f) A dollars per CRR (i.e. dollars per MW per hour) for the Not-to-Exceed Price.

-(2) The Participating CRR Account Holder may submit a self-imposed credit limit for the CRR Monthly Auction or for each time-of-use in a CRR Auction that is part of a CRR Long-Term Auction Sequence, if desired.
+(2) The Participating CRR Account Holder may submit a self-imposed credit limit for the CRR Monthly Auction or for each month in a CRR Auction that is part of a CRR Long-Term Auction Sequence, if desired.

 (3) A bid to buy a PTP Option cannot specify a non-positive Not-to-Exceed Price less than the Minimum PTP Option Bid Price.